Sai-Kartheek-Reddy/Deceptive-Humor-Web/README.md

 Yes, AI can make people laugh and effectively generate humorous content, often just as effectively as humans.
 This can be great for relaxing, entertainment, and creativity.

-But what if it is misused?
+But what if it misguides us?

 That’s exactly what we explored in this project, **Deceptive Humor**, where humor has the power to mislead and manipulate.